Killed U.S. Troops & Civilian Totals

 Includes names of 8 not listed in DCAS

-CWO2 JEFFRY SCHWAB was killed on January 11, 1984 by Nicaraguan government troops after his helicopter was shot down, followed by additional small arms fire when he was fatally struck in the head by a round.
+CWO JEFFRY SCHWAB was killed on January 11, 1984 by Nicaraguan government troops after his helicopter was shot down, followed by additional small arms fire when he was fatally struck in the head by a round.
 The Nicaraguan government claimed that they shot his helicopter down over Nicaraguan air space.
 The U.S. Government claimed they were flying over Honduran air space when they were shot down.
 Two other U.S. troops escaped, apparently without injuries.
 This is the only listed Honduran based American military casualty the U.S. government has publicly acknowledged AS RELATED TO THE CONFLICT and the incident is listed as a terrorist act during peace time.
 Nicaraguan troops were not terrorists.
 Jeff Schwab’s Purple Heart reads “FOR WOUNDS RECEIVED IN ACTION IN HONDURAS ON 11 JANUARY 1984 WHICH RESULTED IN DEATH.”
 Jeff saved the lives of his two passengers and has not been posthumously awarded a combat award for valor.

 1987 6 13 Screen Shot 2015-01-20 at 11.27.32 PM

-On June 13, 1987 Military Policeman Randall Harris was shot and killed while patrolling the perimeter fence at Palmerola Air Base (Soto Cano).
+On June 13, 1987 Military Policeman SSG Randall Harris was shot and killed while patrolling the perimeter fence at Palmerola Air Base (Soto Cano).
 The U.S. Government asserts he was killed by a Honduran soldier and is listed as a homicide.
 Terrorists and guerrilla insurgent activity was rampant throughout Honduras during the war.
-Randall Harris was never given any combat honors.
+SSG Randall Harris was never given any combat honors.
 Two other U.S. troops (Roberts & Hudgens both in 1986) were killed in Honduras and are listed as homicide.
-Two U.S. troops are listed as killed by homicide in El Salvador during the Central America War, but we now know they are LTC Pickett and SP4 Dawson who were both wounded POW’s who were executed.
+Two U.S. troops are listed as killed by homicide in El Salvador during the Central America War, but we now know they are LTC Pickett and SPC Dawson who were both wounded POW’s later executed.
 Several others died in Honduras under mysterious circumstances including W. Drew Harrington, Craig Lee, Arthur Fusco and Michael Uyeda to mention a few.

 U.S. troops murdered in Vietnam, Afghanistan, Iraq or at Ft.
 Hood by ‘friendly’ forces or terrorists receive proper combat honors and recognition.